Frequently Asked Questions

 The cemetery is private property.
 Due to safety concerns from an increase in cut-through traffic and speeding, the cemetery closes the road leading to the Sellwood Bridge at 4 pm on weekdays.
 The road remains open to bicyclists until 11 pm.

 Major construction work will be completed in late 2016.
 Minor clean up work is likely to continue for several months after that.
 Read the latest newsletter for details on remaining work.

 When will the bridge be closed during construction?

 The project's goal is to have no more than 30 days (total) of bridge closures during the entire period of construction.
-During the project OR 43 (SW Macadam Avenue) will remain open, except for brief closures.
+All closures will be announced well in advance.
+During the project, OR 43 (SW Macadam Avenue) will remain open, except for brief closures.